 Criminal Justice

 Networking opportunities and hands-on internships prepare our Criminal Justice students to get hired in private industries or public service careers at the state or federal level.
-Our program is ranked in the top 10% of criminal justice programs in New England by College Factual for 2022!
+Our program was ranked the #1 Criminal Justice program in Rhode Island by College Factual in 2025!

 Alumnus Named President of RI Police Chiefs' Association